 Country that I still haven’t even remotely grasped to the level of letting it gnaw at me properly: China

 From one superpower to another.
 If you thought the US was different, just wait until you visit China.
 Historically, culturally and linguistically, it’s so different from us that I can’t possibly describe it here.
 Even Japan is similar by comparison.
 China could be frustrating – even getting in there was a challenge – but if you want to plan an adventurous bike tour you could do much, much worse.
-I’ll soon be publishing a post of routes I want to go back and ride, and China is on there – several times.
+One day I’ll publish a post of the routes I want to go back and ride, and China is on there – several times.

 Least favourite country: India / South Korea